Magnon bands and transverse transport in a proposed two-dimensional $Cu_2F_5$ ferrimagnet: Model

-{The crystal structure of the proposed $Cu_2F_5$ lattice. $Cu$ ions inside the blue octahdera ($Cu1$) have spin $S=1$. $Cu$ ions inside the magenta plaquettes ($Cu2$) have spin $s=1/2$.
-Reproduced with permission from Ref. \cite{Korotin2021}.} \end{Figure}

-The exchange model which stabilizes the spin order of the layer comprises a FM exchange bond between $Cu1$ sites and an AFM exchange bond between $Cu1-Cu2$ sites.
+The exchange model which stabilizes the the layer's spin order comprises a FM exchange bond between $Cu1$ sites and an AFM exchange bond between $Cu1-Cu2$ sites.
 We add a Dzyaloshinskii-Moriya interaction (DMI) between next-near-neighbors (NNN) sites and a single-ion anisotropy (SIA) in the $z$-direction.
 The DMI is responsible for the transverse transport, and the SIA stabilizes the off-plane configuration.
 The Hamiltonian of the model is: